inoueke-n/CCInvec/README.md

                            * git   (Target git project)
 ```

-If you set "TARGET:git", you should prepare two folders containing the same git project for using GNU diff and set following additional options.
+If you set "TARGET:git", you should prepare two folders containing the same git project for using GNU diff and set the following additional options.
+Reference [configsample(git)](https://github.com/hirotaka0616/CCInvec/blob/master/configsample(git))
 ```
 COMMIT_ID      set the commit ID in the order from the oldest date NEW_DIR        set the folder path of git project (different path from OLD_DIR) OLD_DIR        set the folder path of git project (different path from NEW_DIR)
 ```

-If you set "TARGET:local", you should set following additional option.
+If you set "TARGET:local", you should set the following additional option.
+Reference[configsample(local)](https://github.com/hirotaka0616/CCInvec/blob/master/configsample(local))
 ```
-INPUT_DIR      set target path of folder in the order from the oldest date
+INPUT_DIR      set the target path of folders in the order from the oldest date
 ```

 # Licence